Star Wars Jedi: Fallen Order: Gameplay

 The game adopts the "Metroidvania" style of exploration and progression.
 It features five major explorable planets that players can return to regularly; Bogano, Zeffo, Kashyyyk, Dathomir and Ilum.
 The starship Stinger Mantis serves as the small hub area where the player can talk to non-playable characters, and is used to travel between planets.
 On each planet, the locations are interconnected, and players can find shortcuts to traverse areas more quickly.
 Many areas can only be accessed once the player unlocks new abilities or items.
 When requested, BD-1 projects a holographic map of the planet, including the location of the player's objectives.
 Doors that can be opened are highlighted in green, and gates that cannot be opened yet are highlighted in red.
 As the player explores different locations, BD-1 occasionally requests to scan items, granting players a small amount of experience points.
 Exploration reveals chests, which unlock cosmetic items that change the appearance of the player, their ship, and BD-1.
 The player can find "essence" items that give a permanent increases to their health or force meter, as well as "echoes" that reveal more of the game's story.
 BD-1 can be upgraded to help with navigation and combat, though some upgrades can be easily missed.
-Each level contains "meditation circles" where the player can save the game, spend skill points to update their character, and rest to recover health, healing items, and force energy.
+Each level contains "meditation circles" where the player can save the game, spend skill points to update their character, refill Stim Canisters, and rest to recover health, healing items, and force energy.
 However, resting causes all enemies to respawn.
 Dying in battle costs players experience points, though lost XP can be regained by damaging the opponent that has previously killed the player.

 With the addition of a Star Wars Day update released in 2020, players can access the Meditation Arena through the meditation circles.
 The arena offers combat challenges where the player fights waves of enemies based on locations from the main game.
 Completing a challenge awards the player with up to three stars, based on the player's health.
 These stars can be used to unlock cosmetic changes for BD-1.
 The Meditation Arena includes a battle grid, where players can select their abilities and opponents for a custom challenge.